 Mean score of companies in the Land Transportation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Landstar reported total carbon emissions of approximately 3,175,668,000 kg CO2e, with emissions distributed across Scope 1, Scope 2, and Scope 3.
-Specifically, Scope 1 emissions were about 205,000 kg CO2e, Scope 2 emissions totalled approximately 2,721,000 kg CO2e, and Scope 3 emissions accounted for around 3,175,668,000 kg CO2e.
-This data reflects a slight increase in emissions compared to 2023, where total emissions were approximately 3,169,571,000 kg CO2e, with Scope 1 at about 174,000 kg CO2e, and Scope 2 at approximately 2,801,000 kg CO2e.
-Landstar has committed to significant climate initiatives, including the use of Hydrotreated Vegetable Oil (HVO) for its trucks servicing IKEA distribution centres in New Jersey and Maryland.
-This initiative, which began in 2023 and is set to continue until 2025, aims to reduce over 600 tonnes CO2e annually through approximately 1,700 shipments.
-This marks the first use of HVO outside California in IKEA's supply chain, demonstrating Landstar's commitment to reducing its carbon footprint.
-The company has not disclosed any specific Science-Based Targets Initiative (SBTi) targets but continues to report its emissions transparently through its sustainability reports.
-The emissions data is sourced directly from Landstar System, Inc., with no cascading from a parent organisation.
+In 2024, Landstar reported total carbon emissions of approximately 3,175,668,000 kg CO2e, with emissions distributed across Scope 1 (205,000 kg CO2e), Scope 2 (2,721,000 kg CO2e), and Scope 3 (3,175,668,000 kg CO2e).
+This data reflects a slight increase in emissions from 2023, where total emissions were about 3,169,571,000 kg CO2e, comprising 174,000 kg CO2e in Scope 1, 2,801,000 kg CO2e in Scope 2, and 3,169,571,000 kg CO2e in Scope 3.
+Landstar's emissions data is not cascaded from any parent organisation, as it operates independently.
+The company has set ambitious near-term climate commitments, including the use of Hydrotreated Vegetable Oil (HVO) for trucks servicing IKEA distribution centres in New Jersey and Maryland.
+This initiative, which began in 2023 and is expected to continue through 2025, aims to reduce over 600 tonnes of CO2 emissions annually, contributing to their net-zero goals for both Scope 1 and Scope 2 emissions.
+Overall, Landstar's commitment to reducing its carbon footprint is evident through its strategic initiatives and ongoing monitoring of emissions across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents